patroni/patroni/docs/SETTINGS.rst

     A: Yes, on the third node you can run ``patroni_raft_controller`` (without Patroni and PostgreSQL).
 In such a setup, one can temporarily lose one node without affecting the primary.

+  - Q: Do I need to specify a port?

+    A: No, if you omit the port, Patroni will prepend the startup API port with 1 (i.e. add 10000 to it).

 .. _postgresql_settings: